Qualifying Exam

 Deadline

-Students must attempt the Qualifying Exam no later than the fourth semester.
-Students must have completed all the core coursework requirements (i.e. the Required Courses identified on the Program of Study form) and must have a Ph.D. advisor by the time of the Qualifying Exam.
+For all students, to register for the qualifying exam, students must have completed all the core coursework requirements (i.e. the Required Courses identified on the Program of Study form) and must have a Ph.D. advisor.
 An advisor agreement form must be on file with the Academic Office.
-In addition, students whose native language is not English, regardless of citizenship, must pass the EPI (passing score is 5+), the TOEFL iBT-speaking subsection (passing score is 24+), or the IELTS-speaking subsection (passing score is 8+) prior to attempting the Qualifying Exam.
-It is highly recommended that students complete this requirement within their first year of the Ph.D. program to avoid any surprises at the time of the Qualifying Exam.
+In addition, students whose native language is not English, regardless of citizenship, must pass the OEAI (effective February 2024, passing score is 4+), the TOEFL iBT-speaking subsection (passing score is 24+), or the IELTS-speaking subsection (passing score is 8+).
+It is strongly recommended that students complete the language requirement within their first year of the Ph.D. program to be eligible to take the qualifying exam and receive TA appointments.

 Qualifying Exam Statements